 So, what really drew us to the coast?
 A number of things, the beaches and the coastline of Ecuador are beautiful and nearly untouched.

 There is nothing like the feeling of tranquility as one enjoys the beach, a gentle breeze blowing the warm air, the rustle of the palm trees, the waves gently lapping at the sand, as the sun dip into the ocean, painting the sky with the amazing colors of an afternoon sunset.

 If that is not a good enough reason to come to the coast, remember, with the ocean comes fresh seafood.
 There are a large variety of restaurants at almost any beach with fresh seafood and local cuisine, which is delicious.
 In addition to that, the people of the coast are warm and kind just like the weather.

 In choosing the coastal life, there are the options of living in a small village on the ocean, with its small town advantages and comfortable feel, friendly neighbors and a beach a half a block away or less, or a beach city with all the luxuries city life has to offer.
 As mentioned earlier we chose Manta.
-You will enjoy reading more about Manta and some of the beaches in Ecuador here.

 About Deborah Hughes